required for data registration of cancer patients, down from 10 minutes

 Robbie saves us and the pregnant women both time and resources.
 Previously, it took the equivalent of 1.5 staff members to handle the process and now it’s all automated.
 The fact that the robot does the job ensures correct information and higher quality.

 This automation for the prostate cancer team proved the perfect use case.
-There are any number of activities where doctors and nurse have to input information into different systems on a daily basis.
+There are any number of activities where doctors and nurses have to input information into different systems daily.
 Often that information has to be double or triple registered adding time and the potential for error.
 RPA allowed Helse Vest to reuse this type of automation across similar processes.

-Celie and her team set to work and within a few weeks Robbie was able to extract information from the XML file and automatically update the Natus system, also removing outdated information, improving the experience for both nurse and patient.
+Celie and her team set to work and within a few weeks Robbie could extract information from the XML file and automatically update the Natus system, also removing outdated information, improving the experience for both nurse and patient.

 Today, Helse Vest has automated more than 50 processes and Celie estimates that Robbie gives the authority’s doctors and nurses more than 14,000 hours back each year.